coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 _Generating flashcards for studying for the official Japanese Language Proficiency Test (JLPT)_

-A script for creating Vocabulary Flashcards for learning Japanese Language Vocabulary.
-Flashcards have a question on one side and an answer on the other.
-For example "川" on one side and "river" on the other side.
+A script and Anki package for learning Japanese Language Vocabulary through flashcards.

 ![An anki card](example_images/example_anki.png)

-These particular flashcards are structured for the official Japanese Language Proficiency Test (JLPT).
-Flashcards, while a useful study tool by themselves, can enhance learning further by using a Spaced Repetition software such as [Anki](https://apps.ankiweb.net/), which helps manage when to review the flashcard according to how easy you found the question on the card.
+Structured for the official Japanese Language Proficiency Test (JLPT).
+These flashcards are designed for use in a Spaced Repetition software such as [Anki](https://apps.ankiweb.net/).
+Anki helps manage when to review the flashcard according to how easy you found the question on the card.
 The flashcards are designed to help learn japanese vocabulary for all levels of Japanese, from beginners through to advanced native speaking.

-The code stores and analyses various data sources to obtain vocabulary and difficulty information, combines them together, and converts it all into Anki-ready flashcards.
+# Use the deck now

+## Anki Web

-If you would like to use the flashcards, head over to [JLPT-N5-N1 Japanese Vocabulary](https://ankiweb.net/shared/info/1550984460), the deck with easy instructions for use within Anki.
-Alternatively, visit the [Latest Releases](https://codeberg.org/coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/releasesreleases/latest) to download the same files.
+**Recommended approach**.
+To use the flashcards for learning straight away, head over to [JLPT-N5-N1 Japanese Vocabulary](https://ankiweb.net/shared/info/1550984460) and download Anki.

+## Download files

+Visit the [Latest Releases](https://codeberg.org/coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/releasesreleases/latest) to download the raw anki files.
+Useful for manual import.
 Download `Core Japanese Vocabulary Extended.apkg` for the anki-ready deck with audio, `Core Japanese Vocabulary.apkg` for the smaller version without audio (but same vocab), and `full.csv` for the tabular version of every card in the deck.

-If you would like to run the code yourself or make any programatic changes to the deck follow the instructions below to get set up.

-# How to use it
+# Coding

+The following is all related to the code for generating the deck.

 ## Installing